Women's National Indian Association: History

 Concerned about European-American encroachment on lands reserved for tribes in Indian Territory, Mary Bonney and Amelia Stone Quinton gathered signatures for petitions to demonstrate support among American people to honor the treaties made with tribes by the United States.
 They submitted the first such petition to the President and Congress in 1880. and Initially The Association first began as a petition drive to persuade Congress to uphold Indian treaties.
 Initially founded in 1879 in reaction to the prospect of opening Oklahoma Indian Territory to white settlement, additional branches quickly expanded in the 1880s.
 At its peak the Association supported 98 branch organizations in 28 states and sustained 56 missions on Indian reservations.

 The first crusade was a five-year mission devoted to gaining political rights for Indians to vote as United States citizens.
 Soon, chapters in sixteen states participated in the movement.

 In 1882, the male-dominated Indian Rights Association commandeered the lobbying functions of the Association.
 In response to this, the Association shifted toward a "maternalist" approach and focused on missionary work.
 The missionary efforts included tasks such as home building, hospital, and educational work on the reservations.

 Bonney retired from the presidency of the WNIA in November 1884; she was succeeded by Mary Lowe Dickinson, who was elected to the office.
-In 1887, Anna Stone Quinton was unanimously elected president in 1887.
+In 1887, Amelia Stone Quinton was unanimously elected president.

 The Association underwent several name changes, first named the Central Indian Committee (1879), switching to the Indian Treaty-Keeping and Protective Association (1881-1882), then the Women's National Indian Association (1882-1901).
 That year they took the name of National Indian Association (1901).
 The Association was voluntarily dissolved in 1951 due to funding cuts and policy shifts.